tcalmant/ipopo/docs/refcards/rsa.rst

 Links to ECF
 ============

-The Remote Service Admin implementation in iPOPO is highly tied with the Eclipse Communication Framework (implemented in Java).
+The Remote Service Admin implementation in iPOPO is based an architecture similar to the Eclipse Communication Framework (implemented in Java).
 Most of the concepts have been kept in the Python implementation, it is therefore useful to check the documentation of this Eclipse project.